vladkol/gstreamer-netcore/README.md

 ```

 ## Supported Platforms
-Everywhere GStreamer and .NET Core 3.1 runs.
+Everywhere GStreamer and .NET Core 3.1 run.
 Tested on Windows 10, macOS Catalina and Ubuntu 18.04.

 ## Samples
 GStreamer-Sharp has [a plenty of samples](https://github.com/GStreamer/gstreamer-sharp/tree/master/samples), and we also included [a few](https://github.com/vladkol/gstreamer-netcore/samples):